helloHackYnow/HEDIOS/readme.md

 ### Hedios Slots

-A hedios slot is a 32 input on the endpoint, which can be connected, for example, to a register in the fpga's logic.
+A hedios slot is a 32 input on the endpoint that can be sent through uart to the cpp client.
+It can be connected, for example, to a register in the fpga's logic.
 The slot count is a parameter of the enpoint intance.
 The client can request the slot count of the endpoint, an update of a specific slot, or an update of all the slots.

 ### Hedios Actions